Adnn/notes_graphics/docs/rtr.md

 $L(D|S)*SE$.
 Assume lighting has high rate of change accross incident directions.

-Unlike diffuse GI, those methods that can render view-dependent effects.
+Unlike diffuse GI, those methods can render view-dependent effects.
 For glossy material, specular lobes are much tighter: radiance representation should deliver high-frequency details, and the reflectance equation only need lighthing incident from a limited solid angle